asbhat/asbhat.github.io/riceballdb/index.md

 ---
 layout: riceballdb
 title: RiceballDb
-description: Discover and keep track of your anime and manga
+description: Discover, save, and track your anime and manga progress.
 ---

 {% comment %}